wesmwitt/Floating-Point-Addition-MIPS/README.md

 # Floating-Point-Addition-MIPS
-Adding the contents of two floating point arrays and storing the result in MIPS Assembly Language
+Adding the contents of two floating point arrays and storing the result in MIPS Assembly Language.

+Author: Wesley Wittekiend.
+Class: CSCI 4720 Computer Architecture.